gcccheng/oogway/index.md

 **System Engineer at UiO**
 Be responsible to deliver a reliable scientific computing infrastructure to researchers at Centre for Molecular Medicine Norway, University of Oslo.
 Main tasks:

-1.Install, configure and maintain rhel server for a variety of services including computing, virtulization, database, web, Samba, NFS, inventory...
+1.Install, configure and maintain rhel server for a variety of services including computing, virtualization, database, web, Samba, NFS, inventory...

-2.Install and maitain complex software pipelines that contain an increasing number of software dependencies to function properly.
+2.Install and maintain complex software pipelines that contain an increasing number of software dependencies to function properly.

-3.Maitain DNS, DHCP, NAT and FirewallD services for different networks.
+3.Maintain DNS, DHCP, NAT and FirewallD services for different networks.

 4.Daily admin work including account management, storage management, security, monitoring and problem troubleshooting.